-A further example is provided in Box 5.4 from Egypt, demonstrating the integration of data from different sources, as well as the use of this data by various key stakeholders.
+A further example is provided in the case study from Egypt, demonstrating the integration of data from different sources, as well as the use of this data by various key stakeholders.

 ‘Vital registration’ data can be used as a source of information on road deaths.
 This information comes from death certificates completed by doctors which state the cause of death.
 WHO (2010) reports that around 40% of WHO member countries collect vital registration data of the detail required for monitoring road traffic deaths.
 WHO and other organizations have instituted an international registration system that includes those injured in traffic crashes.

 Other sources of data on crashes can come from emergency services, tow truck drivers, members of the public, insurance companies, etc. However, it is important to recognise that the quality and extent of this information may be limited when compared to police and hospital reported data.